frenkield/machine_learning/README.md

 ### Forward propagation as single function

-The expressions above define a recurrence relation that can be combined to to express the values of the last layer as a function of the first layer (and all the weights):
+The expressions above define a recurrence relation that can be combined to express the values of the last layer as a function of the first layer (and all the weights):

 $$
 \begin{align*}